 Make sure to visit the enchanting Land of the Dragons, a play area with a three-story treehouse and a Ferris wheel perfect for the kids.
 For everyone in the family to enjoy – and this works for toddlers and the elderly as well — the Busch Gardens Railway cruises through more than 100 acres of lush landscaping with stops in Scotland, Italy, and New France for a breathtaking tour of the park.

 Other aspects of their “Kidserate” policy which we appreciate are a commitment to rides that parents and grandparents can do with toddlers, plus conveniences like strollers, baby changing tables, nursing rooms and kid-sized menu options.
-Staff will help you with height-check stations and will also you plan your child’s day.
+Staff will help you with height-check stations and planning your child’s day.

 Wet and Not Too Wild at Water Country USA

 For a completely water-logged day in the area, head over to the 1950s and ‘60s surf-themed Water Country USA.